MrShadow335/Query_Chatbot/README.md

 💁‍♀️ How to use

-Clone locally and install packages with pip using:
+Clone locally and install packages with pip using

         pip install -r requirements.txt

 Run locally using

         uvicorn main:app --reload